Probability distributions for kinetic roughening in the Kardar-Parisi-Zhang growth with long-range temporal and spatial correlations: Conclusions

 \section{Conclusions}

-\qquad In summary, we have performed extensive numerical investigations in the (1+1)-dimensional KPZ system with long-range temporally and spatially correlated noises.
-Our results show that long-range temporal and spatial correlations could affect probability distributions of $W(L,t)$ to a certain extent, and the nontrivial effects of long-range temporal and spatial correlations are obviously different.
-For the temporal correlated KPZ equation, probability distributions of $W(L,t)$ have little effect by temporally correlated noise and are in quantitative agreement with TW-GSE distribution as $\rho$ increases.
-And Q-Q plots further confirm the results, and the variations of $S$ and $K$ also find that distribution form have small change with $\theta$ increasing.
-For the spatial correlated KPZ system, we find that distribution forms of $W(L,t)$ are not significantly affected by long-range spatially correlated noise for $\rho \le 0.15$, which still belongs to TW-GSE based on several independent estimation methods.
-When $\rho \ge 0.15$, distribution form evidently depends on $\rho$.
-And variations of $S$ and $K$ with $\rho$ also show a strong and positive dependence for this correlated regime.
-Moreover, the distributions become more skew and thin with $\rho$ increasing.
-Finally, the distribution of $W(L,t)$ is quantitatively similar to that of Gumbel distribution, which implies that the spatial correlate KPZ equation smoothly tends to another universality class when $\rho$ increases gradually.
-However, it is still unclear what type of distribution form for the spatial correlated KPZ system when $\rho$ is beyond a certain critical threshold.
+In summary, we have performed extensive numerical investigations {on probability distributions for kinetic roughening in the (1+1)-dimensional KPZ system with long-range temporally and spatially correlated noises within the early growth regimes.
+Our results show that long-range temporal and spatial correlations could affect probability distributions of the squared interface width and interface height to a certain extent, and the nontrivial effects of long-range temporal and spatial correlations are obviously different.
+In the presence of long-range correlations, the correlated KPZ growth systems belong to two different types of continuously changing universality classes, which depend evidently on temporal or spatial correlation exponents. }

+For the temporally correlated KPZ equation, probability distributions of {the squared interface width have little effects by temporally correlated noise and are in quantitative agreement with the lognormal distribution within the temporally correlated regimes.
+And the Q-Q plots further confirm the results, and the variations of $S$ and $K$ also find that the distribution form has a small change with the increase of $\theta$.
+However, the height distributions exhibit obvious dependence on long-range temporal correlations, and the changing trends become more evident with increasing $\theta$.
+For the spatially correlated KPZ system, our results show that the distribution forms of the squared interface width are not significantly affected by long-range spatially correlated noise for the small correlated regimes.
+More precisely, the width distributions of $W^2(L,t)$ could be described by lognormal distribution.
+With increasing the spatial correlation, the distribution forms of $W^2(L,t)$ evidently depends on $\rho$.
+And variations of $S$ and $K$ with $\rho$ also show a strong and positive dependence for the large spatially correlated regime.
+Moreover, the distributions become more skew and thin with increasing $\rho$.
+Finally, the distribution of $W^2(L,t)$ tends to an unknown distribution, especially on the right tail, which implies that the spatial correlate KPZ equation smoothly tends to another universality class when $\rho$ increases gradually.
+However, our results show that there exists the negative dependence on $\rho$ for the height distributions within the whole spatially correlated regimes, that is, the estimated values of both $S$ and $K$ of $P(h)$ decrease gradually with increasing $\rho$.
+And correspondingly, the height distributions crossover continuously from the TW-GOE distribution to the Gaussian case.}